vapoursynth/vapoursynth/doc/pythonreference.rst

       Either EnvironmentPolicy.is_alive must be overridden or this method be used to mark the environment as destroyed.

+      Destruction first waits for the frame requests the environment still has outstanding, and refuses any started while it waits with an *Error*.
+      Afterwards every node, frame, core, plugin and function object that belonged to the environment is invalidated: methods that reach the core raise *Error*, attribute lookups on nodes raise *AttributeError*, comparisons fall back to identity, and representations show the object as invalidated.

       Added: R52

    .. py:method:: unregister_policy()